 Joined September 2013

-"For the 1st time in the history of our educational program, our medical students are analyzing and managing and looking at patients' health through the lens of big, authentic clinical data sets."
+"For the first time in the history of our educational program, our medical students are analyzing, managing and looking at patients' health through the lens of big, authentic clinical data sets."

-Marc Triola, MD, principal investigator and associate dean, educational informatics, New York University School of Medicine
+Marc Triola, MD, principal investigator, associate dean for educational informatics and director of the Institute for Innovations in Medical Education, New York University School of Medicine

 2017 spring consortium meeting